-The window bump out was one of the biggest pieces of this project and ultimately domino-ed into the most complications.
-I’ll be talking all about that another day!
+The window bump out was one of the biggest pieces of this project and ultimately domino-ed into the most complications out of this entire kitchen makeover.

 It was worth it, though!
-I have always wanted more light in this room, and that mission was certainly accomplished.
+I have always wanted more natural light in this room, and that mission was certainly accomplished.
 As you can see, my plants are loving it!
-I’ll be doing an entire post on the farmhouse sink and faucet, as well as the choice of polished nickel for one of the finishes!

 The corbels, in particular, are one of my favorite details!
 I wanted the feel of an antique shop counter.
 I also wanted drawers.
 While I still love the island we had in here before, it was tricky for usable storage.
 I have plans for it in the future, though!

-For the top of the island, I went with Super Honed Bianco Carrera Marble.
+For the island countertop, we went with super honed Bianco Carrera Marble.
 I wanted a really substantial look, again for that antique shop counter feel, so we had them miter an extra piece around the edge for added thickness.
 They did a beautiful job, you can’t see the seams at all!

-As far as the durability of marble goes, this is not a counter we’ll ever sit at, so I’m less concerned than I might have been in that situation.
-We’ll definitely talk countertops another day also since I get a lot of questions about stone types!
+As far as the durability of marble goes, this is not a counter we’ll ever sit at, nor will stools fit.
+I’m less concerned than I might have been in that situation with the kids.
+We’ll definitely talk about countertops another day also since I get a lot of questions about stone types!

 The wood from the shelves was a gift from a family friend and came from my hometown in New Hampshire, so that makes them even more special to me.
 It would be difficult for me to choose between the island or the shelves for my favorite part of the kitchen!